 Get sky high

 Climb up into the trees and fly on a zip line for a unique perspective and adventure.
 Take a Tarzan swing at Tree to Tree in Cape May, scale a 50 feet climbing wall at The Mainland Adventure Park in Manahawkin, or get the best ocean views you will ever see at Jenkinson’s Adventure Ropes Course.
-Whether ziplining is your sport or if you like the challenge of ropes courses, there are over 8 places to keep your little adventurer more than occupied.
+Whether ziplining is your sport or you like the challenge of ropes courses, there are over 8 places to keep your little adventurer more than occupied.

 Hitting the boards is one of those essential things to do in NJ this summer.
 Photo taken at the Asbury Park Boardwalk.